glutanimate/editor-find-replace/README.md

 3. Download and extract the latest add-on release from the [releases tab](https://github.com/Glutanimate/editor-find-replace/releases)
 4. Move `Find and Replace in Editor.py` and `editor_find_replace` into the add-ons folder
 5. Restart Anki

+### Documentation

+For further information on the use of this add-on please check out [the original add-on description](docs/description.md).

 ### License and Credits